How can I become a size-friendly midwife? If you’re asking this question, you’ve in the right place!

 At the age of 30, my size-friendly midwife Eliza Burelle was the first care provider to ever touch my body with compassion.
-With this simple act, she not only put my fears at ease but also helped to instill a belief in my body I had never experienced before.
+With this simple act, as a size-friendly midwife, she not only put my fears at ease but also helped to instill a belief in my body I had never experienced before.

 When you see a person of size, do you make assumptions about their lifestyle?
 Stop and really think about your answer.

-Challenge yourself to not just assume you’re already a size-friendly provider and listen to the experiences of people of size.
+Challenge yourself to not just assume you’re already a fat-friendly midwife and listen to the experiences of people of size.
 Notice where a bias exists in you and challenge it.
-There are online courses you can take to address your personal biases as well.

 Doing the hard work of changing our personal biases isn’t easy, but it’s necessary!